 Items of the past self.
 These items are generally tokens from home that remind the hero of where they came from and who or what they’re fighting for.

 Gifts to the hero.
-These items may be given to the hero from another character, commonly a mentor, ally, or even a minor character.
+These items may be given to the hero from a mentor, ally, or even a minor character they meet along the way.
 These items are typically hero talismans, and may or may not be magical, but will aid the hero on their journey.

 Found items.
 These items are typically found along the journey and represent some sort of growth or change within the hero.
-After all, the hero would never have found the item, had they not left the ordinary world.
+After all, the hero would never have found the item had they not left their everyday life behind.
 These items may immediately seem unimportant, but often carry great significance.

 Earned rewards.
 These items are generally earned by overcoming a test or trial, and often represent growth, or give aid in future trials, tests, and conflicts.